 What is a Preposition?

-What is a preposition?
+Generally, what is a preposition?
 In the English language, prepositions are words which connect nouns, pronouns and phrases to other words in a sentence.

 Preposition examples: After, along, above, except, from, near, of, before, since, between, upon, with, to, after, toward, in, on, at, about, apropos, according to,…